The best gift ideas for Star Wars: The Last Jedi fans

-Star Wars returns to the big screen this weekend with the franchise’s latest installment The Last Jedi.
+Star Wars returns to the big screen this weekend with the franchise’s latest instalment The Last Jedi.

 Verdict takes a look at some of the best luxury as well as affordable buys to get you ready for the blockbuster.